fabric8-launcher/launcher-ui-components/README.md

 ## Production Build

-If `LAUNCHER_BACKEND_URL` environment variables are not set, the frontend location will be used to target the backend.
+If `LAUNCHER_BACKEND_URL` environment variables is not set, the frontend location will be used to target the backend.

 Run the `npm` command as given below: